sayron2332/DreamStore/README.md

 Then run the following command to apply migrations and create the database: dotnet ef database update --project DreamStore.Infrastructure --startup-project DreamStore.Api

-build the Project:
+and than you need to open Api project: cd DreamStore.Api

-dotnet build
+and finish run:

-and than you need to open Api project: cd DreamStore.Api and run: dotnet run
+dotnet run

 🔑 Admin Login Credentials